AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-mobile.md

   </tr>
   <tr>
    <td colname="col1"> Operating System (deprecated) </td>
    <td colname="col2"> <p> Groups mobile devices based on the mobile operating system running on the device.
 Mobile operating systems include Windows, RIM, iOS, Symbian, and so forth.
-The report also includes an Unknown group for unidentified mobile operating systems. </p> <p>Note: This report was deprecated when the Technology &gt; <a href="../../../components/c-variables/dimensionslist/reports-operating-system.md#concept_3FADC871C6204533B4FCE73316B0B34F" format="dita" scope="local"> Operating Systems</a> report was updated to include all operating systems, including mobile.
+The report also includes an Unknown group for unidentified mobile operating systems. </p> <p>Note: This report was deprecated when the Technology &gt; <a href="/help/components/c-variables/dimensionslist/reports-operating-system.md"  > Operating Systems</a> report was updated to include all operating systems, including mobile.
 You can create a segment where "mobile device" exists and apply it to the Technology &gt; Operating Systems report to view only mobile operating systems. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Java Version </td>
    <td colname="col2"> <p> Groups mobile devices based on the Java version that they support.
 The Java Version report identifies the Java version by the Java Specification Request (JSR) supported by the device.
-The report also includes an Unknown group for unidentified mobile operating systems. </p> <p>You can find out more about a given JSR at the <a href="https://jcp.org/en/jsr/overview" scope="external" format="html"> Java Community Process</a> website. </p> </td>
+The report also includes an Unknown group for unidentified mobile operating systems. </p> <p>You can find out more about a given JSR at the <a href="https://jcp.org/en/jsr/overview"  format="html"> Java Community Process</a> website. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Bookmark URL Length </td>